150th Cavalry Regiment: Spartan Shield and Inherent Resolve

 "The Second West Virginia" deployed again in support of the War on Terror in 2019, for Operations Spartan Shield and Inherent Resolve.
 In 2019, B Troop of 1/150th Cav.
 Deployed to ATG, Syria in support of Special Forces groups.
 A Troop of 1/150th Cav.
 Deployed to northern Syria in support of Local forces.
 C Troop of 1/150th Cav.
 Deployed to tower 22 in Jordan in support of local forces and to support B Troop in Syria.
 D Troop of 1/150th Cav also mobilized to support 30th Armored Brigade Combat Team operations under Spartan Shield in 2019.

+Recent events

+Under the U.S. Army's Transformation-in-Contact initiative in early 2025, the 150th Cavalry was potentially slated to be disbanded, but after pushback from Governor Patrick Morrisey & Major General Jim Seward (WVNG Adjutant General), the 532 authorized personnel for 1-150th are instead to be retained, and the 150th reorganized into a Tactical Combat Formation that will carry the lineage of the regiment.